| Introduction In the implementation of any educational plan, programme

 the relevant ministry, who are likely to contribute to the

+school funds.
 There are a variety of ways of mobilising financial resources

 which are commonly used in some schools.
 Some of these have

 already been mentioned in Unit 1.
-They include the following:
+They include the following:1 A Special Education development tax: this can be restricted

 to an area within which the school is located, for instance